achetronic/autoheater/README.md

 An entire example is placed inside [deploy](./deploy) directory.

-> ⚠️ Disclaimer: Take care of hardening it, as passwords are not read from environment variables yet.
+> ⚠️ Disclaimer: Take care of hardening it.
+Passwords should be read from environment variables.
-> Are you willing to contribute?

 ### Docker